-GASOLINE ENGINES (Follow your vehicle manufacturer's recommendations on oil performance levels)
+STANDARD FOR GASOLINE ENGINE OILS (Follow your vehicle manufacturer's recommendations on oil performance levels)

-Category Status Service SN Current Introduced in October 2010, designed to provide improved high temperature deposit protection for pistons, more stringent sludge control, and seal compatibility.
-API SN with Resource Conserving matches ILSAC GF-5 by combining API SN performance with improved fuel economy, turbocharger protection, emission control system compatibility, and protection of engines operating on ethanol-containing fuels up to E85.
+Category Status Service SP Current Introduced in May 2020, designed to provide protection against low-speed pre-ignition (LSPI), timing chain wear protection, improved high temperature deposit protection for pistons and turbochargers, and more stringent sludge and varnish control.
+API SP with Resource Conserving matches ILSAC GF-6A by combining API SP performance with improved fuel economy, emission control system protection and protection of engines operating on ethanol-containing fuels up to E85.
+SN Current For 2020 and older automotive engines.
 SM Current For 2010 and older automotive engines.
-SL Current For 2004 a For 2004 and older automotive engines.
-SJ Current For 2001 a For 2001 and older automotive engines.
+SL Current For 2004 and older automotive engines.
+SJ Current For 2001 and older automotive engines.
 SH Obsolete CAUTION: Not suitable for use in most gasoline-powered automotive engines built after 1996.
 May not provide adequate protection against build-up of engine sludge, oxidation, or wear.
 SG Obsolete CAUTION: Not suitable for use in most gasoline-powered automotive engines built after 1993.
 May not provide adequate protection against build-up of engine sludge, oxidation, or wear.
 SF Obsolete CAUTION: Not suitable for use in most gasoline-powered automotive engines built after 1988.
 May not provide adequate protection against build-up of engine sludge.
 SE Obsolete CAUTION: Not suitable for use in most gasoline-powered automotive engines built after 1979.
 SD Obsolete CAUTION: Not suitable for use in most gasoline-powered automotive engines built after 1971.
 Use in more modern engines may cause unsatisfactory performance or equipment harm.
 SC Obsolete CAUTION: Not suitable for use in most gasoline-powered automotive engines built after 1967.
 Use in more modern engines may cause unsatisfactory performance or equipment harm.
 SB Obsolete CAUTION: Not suitable for use in most gasoline-powered automotive engines built after 1951.
 Use in more modern engines may cause unsatisfactory performance or equipment harm.
 SA Obsolete CAUTION: Contains no additives.
 Not suitable for use in most gasoline-powered automotive engines built after 1930.
 Use in modern engines may cause unsatisfactory performance or equipment harm.